 REGENCY GIRLS at The Old Globe

-Most musicals may consider romantic love the end goal, but Regency Girls, the hilariously clever and entertaining musical at The Old Globe, proves nothing tops what a group of girlfriends on an adventure can do to improve their lives.
-While it might be set in 1810, this is a thoroughly modern musical with sharp wit, fun music, engaging performances, and a clear point of view.
-Regency Girls plays at The Old Globe through May 11.
+Most musicals may consider romantic love the end goal, but “Regency Girls,” the hilariously clever and entertaining musical at The Old Globe, proves that nothing tops what a group of girlfriends on an adventure can do to improve their lives.
+While set in 1810, this is a thoroughly modern musical featuring sharp wit, fun music, engaging performances, and a clear point of view.
+“Regency Girls” plays at The Old Globe through May 11.

 Photo credit: (center) Isabelle McCalla as Elinor and Nik Walker as Stanton with the cast of Regency Girls, 2025.
 Photo by Jim Cox.